 If you are in the UK and visiting the Costwolds, here are some things you might want to do!

-Cotswold Lavender might be the place to visit, if you’re looking for picture perfect scenery of rolling hills of lavender.
-You’ll want to see the fields in full bloom, no doubt, so be sure to check the farms website to confirm the dates — generally full bloom is July and August.
+Cotswold Lavender might be the place to visit if you’re looking for picture-perfect scenery of rolling hills of lavender.
+You’ll want to see the fields in full bloom, no doubt, so be sure to check the farm’s website to confirm the dates — generally, full bloom in July and August.

-With great signposts along the way, you can walk the countryside and visit small villages, farms and even fairytale-like towers like Broadway Tower.
-Cotswold Way National Trail is about 100 miles and some other walking trails are 3 to 4 hours of duration.
-Here are some of the walking paths to download Chipping Campden, Broadway and the Tower, Stanton, Snowshill and the Edge, Winchcombe and Belas Knap.
+With great signposts along the way, you can walk the countryside and visit small villages, farms, and even fairytale-like towers like Broadway Tower.
+Cotswold Way National Trail is about 100 miles and some other walking trails are 3 to 4 hours in duration.
+Here are some of the walking paths to download Chipping Campden, Broadway and the Tower, Stanton, Snowshill and the Edge, Winchcombe, and Belas Knap.
 You can access more trails and details at Cotswold Way National Trail website.

-3. Harry Potter Fans!
-Gryffindor House might be closer than you think
+3. Calling all Harry Potter fans!
+Gryffindor House might be closer than you think.

 You might not run into Harry Potter and friends, but you can visit the Gloucester Cathedral and walk the corridors of Gryffindor House in Hogwarts School.